tkunstek/serverless-authentication-boilerplate/README.md

 # Serverless Authentication
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-This project is aimed to be generic authentication boilerplate for Serverless framework (http://www.serverless.com).
+This project is aimed to be a generic authentication boilerplate for the [Serverless framework](http://www.serverless.com).

-This boilerplate is compatible with Serverless v.0.5.3+
+This boilerplate is compatible with the Serverless v.0.5.3+

 Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages

-**Few small issues with Serverless v.0.5.**
+**Few small issues with the Serverless v.0.5.**

 For now, you need to do some manual adjustment with Custom Authorizer AWS Console.
 If you are upgrading project runtime, you need to remove the old lambda function from the AWS first before you can deploy functions with node 4.3 runtime.

 ## Installation

 1. Install Serverless framework with `npm install -g serverless`.
-2. Create a new project based on this boilerplate `serverless project install serverless-authentication-boilerplate`
+2. Create a new project based on this boilerplate `serverless project install -n myAuthenticationProject serverless-authentication-boilerplate`
-3. Change directory to one that was created in previous step.
+3. Change directory to the one that was created in previous step.
 4. Run `npm install`.
 5. Set [environmental variables](#env-vars).
 6. Run `serverless dash deploy` on the project root folder.
 Select all and `Deploy`.
 Then deploy endpoints with parameter --all `serverless endpoint deploy --all`.